akshat2602/django-nextjs-boilerplate/README.md

-# Django-Next-Template!
+# Django-Nextjs-Boilerplate!

-This is a basic starter template for a fullstack web project with Django as the server, PostgreSQL as the database and Next.js as the frontend.
+This is a basic boilerplate starter for a fullstack web project with Django as the server, PostgreSQL as the database and Next.js as the frontend.

 <a href="https://www.codefactor.io/repository/github/akshat2602/django-nextjs-template/overview/master" target="_blank"> <img src="https://img.shields.io/codefactor/grade/github/akshat2602/django-nextjs-template?style=flat-square" /> </a>
 <a href="https://github.com/akshat2602/django-nextjs-template/blob/master/LICENSE" target="_blank"> <img src="https://img.shields.io/github/license/akshat2602/django-nextjs-template?style=flat-square" /> </a>